 Searches usually take around two-to-three weeks to complete but can take longer depending on how busy the local authority is.

 Some local searches are legal requirements, while others may be requested by your mortgage provider.

 4. Contract, legal forms, and progression

-Working alongside your buyer or seller’s conveyancer, your conveyancer will continue to draft your contract and progress your purchase or sale.
+Working alongside your buyer or seller’s solicitor, your solicitor will continue to draft your contract (known as missives in Scotland) and progress your purchase or sale.

-If you’re selling, your conveyancer will send your buyer’s conveyancer your property’s title deeds and ask you to complete several key forms, including:
+If you’re selling, they will send your buyer’s solicitor your property’s title deeds and ask you to complete several key forms, including:

 - The TA6 property information form, outlining key details about the property, any disputes with neighbours and any building work completed

 - The TA10 fixtures and fittings form, detailing everything that is being included with the sale of the property

 - The TA7 leasehold information form, which explains details on ground rents and service charges if the property is leasehold